brightway-lca/brightway-documentation/README.md

 _build/html/homepage.html
 ```

-1. You can build the documentation by triggering a build after every change to the source files, providing a "live" preview of changes.
+2. You can also build the documentation by automatically triggering a build after every change to the source files, providing a "live" preview of changes.
 To trigger the automated builds, run [`sphinx-autobuild`](https://github.com/executablebooks/sphinx-autobuild) from the repository root directory:

 ```
 sphinx-autobuild sphinx _build/html -a -j auto --open-browser